Online Lecture by Rebecca A. Senf: Even Ansel Adams Had to Earn a Living

-Where Ansel Adams’s Environmentalism Began: Looking at His Early Work and Experience with Rebecca A. Senf
+Even Ansel Adams Had to Earn a Living: Looking at His Early Commercial Work and How it Influenced His Art with Rebecca A. Senf

 Rebecca Senf will speak about and read short excerpts from her new book “Making a Photographer: The Early Work of Ansel Adams,” which reveals details about how the photographer’s early decades changed the course of his successful career.
 Bring questions for a lively discussion with this Ansel Adams scholar.